LogicUI/frontEnd-Ecommerence/README.md

 # Inspiration

-The inspiration come about from many ecommerence pages that are commonly built like lazarda and ebay and wanted to try to build my on ecommerence platform.
+The inspiration come about from many ecommerence pages that are commonly built like lazarda and ebay and there are no ecommerence page specific to games